uber-archive/idl/README.md

 The idl directory for your service mirrors these two addresses.
-Assuming the output above, the idl path for the service being authoring will be `./idl/github.com/uber/foo-service/`.
+Assuming the output above, the idl path for the service being authored will be `./idl/github.com/uber/foo-service/`.
 This directory will contain the thrift IDL files that will be published to your idl registry repo when `idl publish` is executed.
 The IDL files in this particular sub-directory are to be manually managed by service authors.

-All other directories are contain service defitions for services being consumed and should not be edited/modified and should only be consulted as a reference when looking up a type definition for a service or a function definition for a service being consumed.
+All other directories contain service defitions for services being consumed and should not be edited/modified and should only be consulted as a reference when looking up a type definition for a service or a function definition for a service being consumed.